-It is fashionable to deride the ‘gold plating’ of defence equipment that inevitably leads a spiral of increasing costs and decreasing quantities but we must not forget that sometimes that gold plating is there for a reason.
+It is fashionable to deride the ‘gold plating’ of defence equipment that inevitably leads to a spiral of increasing costs and decreasing quantities but we must not forget that sometimes that gold plating is there for a reason.

-When push comes to shove and the crew of a Type 45 plus whatever she is protecting are looking down the barrel of a salvo of supersonic anti-ship missiles I want them to have the gold plating needed to come out the other side.
+When push comes to shove and the crew of Type 45 plus whatever she is protecting are looking down the barrel of a salvo of supersonic anti-ship missiles I want them to have the gold plating needed to come out the other side.

 Just to reinforce the point, have a read of this story from RIANOVOSTI

 A contract on the supply of advanced Russian anti-ship missiles to Syria is being implemented, head of the Federal Service for Military-Technical Cooperation Mikhail Dmitriyev said on Wednesday.

 Russia has repeatedly said it would honor a 2007 contract on the delivery of several Bastion anti-ship missile systems armed with SS-N-26 Yakhont supersonic cruise missiles to Syria, despite efforts by Israel and the United States to stop the deal.

 “This contract is under implementation,” Dmitriyev told reporters in Moscow but declined to elaborate.